Anselmus de Boodt: At the imperial court

-De Boodt went to Bohemia where in 1583 he was appointed the personal physician of Wilhelm Rosenberg, an important diplomat and military leader of Bohemia, who lived in the Renaissance Castle of Český Krumlov in southern Bohemia.
-In january 1579 until 1580, he studied medicine and natural philosophy in the university of Heidelberg where he formally received lessons until 1580 from the Swiss doctor of medicine Thomas Erastus.
+De Boodt went to Bohemia, where in 1583 he was appointed the personal physician of William of Rosenberg, a holder of high office who was an important patron of the arts and sciences.
+Rosenberg, who ran the government of Bohemia on behalf of Emperor Rudolf II, divided his time between Prague Castle and his own estate of Český Krumlov Castle in southern Bohemia.

-In 1584 he was appointed canon of St. Donat's Church in Bruges.
-He held the position until 1595 without leaving Prague.

-In 1586 de Boodt returned to Padua to continue his medicine study and obtained a doctorate the next year.

-In 1587 the Flemish doctor and pioneering botanist Carolus Clusius left the imperial botanical garden of Emperor Rudolph II in Prague, de Boodt took over his position.
-De Boodt was also appointed the medical court doctor of the Emperor.
+From 1584 to 1595 De Boodt held a canonry of St. Donat's Church in Bruges, but was an absentee throughout his tenure.
+In 1586 he returned to Padua to continue his study of medicine, obtaining a doctorate in medicine the next year.
+In 1587, when the Flemish doctor and pioneering botanist Carolus Clusius left the imperial botanical garden in Prague, de Boodt took over his position, and was also appointed physician to the imperial court.

-De Boodt therefore became a physician, his first function, the one which attached him to the emperor and which linked him to the empire.
-He directed his studies towards this field and his intellectual pre-eminences mainly came from there.
-In Le Parfaict Joaillier, the word illness is used nearly sixty times, ills twenty times, ill twenty-five times; the word Physician always in capital letters, in the singular or plural, is used twenty-five times for the purposes of certification of medical facts.
+De Boodt thenceforward directed his studies towards the medical field, in which he gained pre-eminence.
+In Le Parfaict Joaillier, the word illness is used nearly sixty times, ills twenty times, ill twenty-five times; the word "physician", always in capital letters, whether singular or plural, is used twenty-five times for the purposes of certification of medical facts.

-In January 1604 Anselme Boece de Boodt, with a salary of 40 florins, was appointed advisor - and above all personal physician to the emperor - Rodolphi II Roman Imperatoris cubicularius medicus as specified in his portrait by Sadeler.
-He will retain this title and this function until the death of his protector as evidenced by all the title pages of his works.
+In January 1604, De Boodt, was appointed advisor and personal physician to the emperor, with a stipend of 40 florins.
+Aegidius Sadeler's portrait of him gives his title as Rodolphi II Roman.
+Imperatoris cubicularius medicus (medic to the bedchamber of Roman Emperor Rudolf II).
+He retained this title and this function until Rudolf's death, as evidenced by all the title pages of his works.